The Very Best Responses to the Most Basic of Interview Questions

 3. How would you describe your work style?

 Do you prefer to work solo or on a team?
-Burn the midnight oil or be out the door by 5 p.m.?
-Do you like hanging with coworkers after hours or keeping your social life separate?
+Burn the midnight oil or be done by 5 p.m.?
+Do you like socializing with coworkers or keeping your personal life separate?
 Your answer can indicate how you’ll fit into the company’s culture — which includes not just the office environment but the organization's core values.
-A 2013 survey found that more than 80% of employers cited cultural fit as a top hiring priority.

 Your Answer: If you don't have any insight into the company culture, do a little pre-interview research.
 Siscovick recommends starting by reading the mission statement on the organization's website.
 Scroll through profiles of the founders and see what kind of philanthropic work they support.
-Look at office photos to see how employees interact and if they collaborate in an open plan or closed offices.
 A Google or LinkedIn search on the company will help round out the picture.

 After the interviewer throws out this question, connect your authentic work style and values to those of the company.
 For example, if employees work in teams, say how you do your best work when collaborating with talented, engaged staffers.
 If your workplace encourages volunteering, point out how this meshes with your values too, and you would be thrilled to spearhead a new community initiative or take part in an existing one.